SimranShaikh20/Ai-Career-And-Community-Assistant/README.md

 Helps users with job searching, resume analysis, event discovery, and answering FAQs. ✨

 ---
+## 📌 Project Overview

+The **AI Career and Community Assistant** is designed to **empower individuals in their tech career journey** by simplifying the process of:

+- **Finding suitable jobs** based on extracted keywords.
+- **Analyzing resumes** to provide instant improvement suggestions.
+- **Discovering technical events** (like hackathons, meetups).
+- **Answering career-related FAQs** using AI knowledge.

+---

+## ❓ Why I Selected This Model (Groq - Llama3-8B)

+- **High Accuracy**: Llama3-8B provides precise and contextually rich answers compared to many smaller models.
+- **Faster Inference**: Groq's API is optimized for extremely fast responses, critical for a real-time assistant.
+- **Cost-Effective**: Delivers great performance at a lower API cost than alternatives like GPT-4.
+- **Open-Weight Model**: Llama3 promotes openness and flexibility for customization in future versions.

+**Compared to others (like GPT-3.5, GPT-4, Bard, Claude)**,
+Llama3-8B (via Groq) was selected because it **balances performance, speed, and affordability**, perfectly fitting a **community-focused app**.

+---

+## 🎯 Benefits of This Application

+- **Personalized Job Search**: Extracts important skills and keywords from your search queries.
+- **Instant Resume Feedback**: Helps you identify improvements without paying for premium resume services.
+- **Event Discovery**: Helps users stay updated with tech events using Eventbrite API.
+- **Community Support**: Answers your common career doubts instantly through AI.
+- **Easy to Use**: Built on Streamlit with a clean and responsive UI.

+---
 ## 🧠 Core Features

 | Feature                  | Description                                                                 |